rust-minidump/rust-minidump/CONTRIBUTING.md

 ------

-Example test using synth-minidump (from the minidump crate's unit tests):
+Example test using minidump-synth (from the minidump crate's unit tests):

 ```rust ,ignore
 #[test]